sdoeringNew/idea-code-formatter-maven-plugin/README.md

 [![Java CI with Maven](https://github.com/mschieder/idea-code-formatter/actions/workflows/maven.yml/badge.svg?branch=main)](https://github.com/mschieder/idea-code-formatter/actions/workflows/maven.yml)

-a maven plugin that uses and bundles a standalone version of the [IntelliJ IDEA command line formatter](https://www.jetbrains.com/help/idea/command-line-formatter.html)
+A maven plugin that uses and bundles a standalone version of the [IntelliJ IDEA command line formatter](https://www.jetbrains.com/help/idea/command-line-formatter.html).

-This plugin can validate and reformat your code from the command line via maven.
+This plugin can validate and reformat your code from the command line via Maven.

 No installed IntelliJ IDEA is required, so you can use this plugin in your CI pipelines.

+### Minimal config example

-minimal config example: validate all .java files recursively in src/main/java and src/test/java using the IntelliJ IDEAs default code format settings:
+Validate all .java files recursively in ``src/main/java`` and ``src/test/java`` using the IntelliJ IDEAs default code format settings:

 ```xml

 <plugin>
     <groupId>com.github.mschieder</groupId>
     <artifactId>idea-code-formatter-maven-plugin</artifactId>